Personal access tokens

 - If you are a member of more than one workspace, you will need to specify which workspace your personal access token is attached to.

-Workspace Managers can administrate the personal access tokens issued for their GitGuardian workspace.
+In the Business plan, workspace Managers can administrate the personal access tokens issued for their GitGuardian workspace.
 They can view, filter, and revoke personal access tokens of all workspace members directly from the table.